 The oil in trout and halibut pellets also tends to congeal in cold water, trapping many of the subtle food signals that the pellets would be giving out in warmer water.

 If you’ve ever left a bottle of fish or vegetable oil in the garage over the winter and seen what it looks like when it congeals, that’s a very powerful image to keep inside your head.

-A pellet lower in oil say (6% oil/fat) like Hemp Pellet, Corn Steep Liquor Pellet (CSL), high attract and flavoured pellet will release food signals much more effectively at this time of year than halibuts and trouts.
+A pellet lower in oil (6% oil/fat) like Hemp Pellet, Corn Steep Liquor Pellet (CSL), high attract and flavoured pellet will release food signals much more effectively at this time of year than halibuts and trouts.

 Most bait companies also sell pellets to match their successful boilie recipes, typically containing the same liquid and powdered additives.

-If you’ve been regularly using a boilie on a venue that you know the carp like and you’ve caught well on then using these matching fast breakdown pellets with the same attractors is a great tactic.
+If you’ve been regularly using a boilie on a venue that you know the carp like and you’ve caught well on that then using these matching fast breakdown pellets with the same attractors is a great tactic.

 They tend to be high attract, packed with nutrients and amino acids and also help with your confidence when you use boilies that smell the same.

 Check out: Carp floats: everything you need to know

 How to use pellets to catch carp: try a glug and dust